 It costs too much to form a limited company

 In the past, it was expensive to set up a limited company in the UK.
-In 1975, for example, the cost of company formation was £50.00, which is equivalent to around £525 in 2021 – and around the same as a weekly wage.
+In 1975, for example, the cost of company formation was £50.00, which is equivalent to approximately £400 in 2023 – and around the same as a weekly wage.

 It takes a long time to register a company